-The Office's public-facing website - bronxda.nyc.gov - will have the following upon completion:
+The Office's public-facing website - bronxda.nyc.gov - has the following:

-• Identification of the Office's DSF and contact information (see above);
+- Identification of the Office's DSF and contact information (see above); - Identification of the Office's Digital Inclusion Officer, Information Technology Bureau Staff Member Chester Cheung, Email: CheungCh@bronxda.nyc.gov; - A City of New York Web Accessibility Feedback Form and BXDA's Web Accessibility Statement; - A Non-Discrimination policy and notice of rights; and - A grievance procedure.

-- A City of New York Web Accessibility Feedback Form1 and BXDA's Web Accessibility Statement;2 - A Non-Discrimination policy and notice of rights upon completion; - A grievance procedure, which will also be posted to the public-facing website upon completion; - This five-year plan will be posted to bronxda.nyc.gov upon completion.
-A copy of the plan can also be obtained in an accessible alternative format by contacting the DSF at the above email or mailing address or phone number; - As indicated in greater details below, the Office also maintains an internal website for its employees that provides resources for individuals with disabilities.
-The five-year plan will also be posted to the internal website upon completion.
+This five-year plan is posted on bronxda.nyc.gov.
+A copy of the plan can also be obtained in an accessible alternative format by contacting the DSF at the above email or mailing address or phone number.
+As indicated in greater details below, the Office also maintains an internal website for its employees that provides resources for individuals with disabilities.
+This five-year plan is posted to the internal website as well.